tbensky/PrologScheduling/README.md

 "true" if it finds a match between the two.
 It is generalized search language, that uses backtracking for search efficiency.

-The power of Prolog as I see it is twofold:
+The power of Prolog as we see it is twofold:

 1. You don't have to go writing the search algorithms yourself.
 Prolog's are all professional-grade, so you can consider "large" search spaces.